0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/auth-claim.md

 The most important building block of an identity is the Key Authorization Claim.
 This claim stores user's Baby Jubjub public key.

-An [Authorization Claim](https://docs.iden3.io/protocol/bjjkey/) is the first claim that is included in an Identity Tree.
+An [Auth Claim](https://docs.iden3.io/protocol/bjjkey/) **must** be included as a leaf inside the  Identity Tree.
 All the actions performed by an Idenitity (such as claim issuance or revocation) require users to prove via a digital signature that they own the private key associated with the public key stored in the `AuthClaim`.

 1. **Define the claim schema.**

-    The [auth schema](./claim-schema.md) is pre-defined and should always be the same when creating an `AuthClaim`.
+    The [auth schema](https://github.com/iden3/claim-schema-vocab/blob/main/schemas/json-ld/auth.json-ld) is pre-defined and should always be the same when creating an `AuthClaim`.
 The schema hash is: *`ca938857241db9451ea329256b9c06e5`*.
 According to the this schema, the X and Y coordinate of the Baby Jubjub public key must be stored, respectively, in the first and second index data slot.

 2. **Generate an AuthClaim.**